Wednesday, October 16, 2024

 Some thoughts on 'Jane Eyre' this time round

 'Victober' is a good time for reading and re-reading some Victorian Classics.
 It's a regular meme on bookstagram each October, and a habit I'm happy to buy into.
 I plucked this good old standby off my shelf, since it's been a good while since I last read it.
 (Here is my last review.)
+And coincidentally, it coincides almost perfectly with its publication date back in 1847.
 There are always fresh insights from each reading of an old text.
 Here is a list of what jumped out at me this time around.

 Beware, there may be spoilers.